 - Finally, pour the remaining enchilada sauce over the middle of the enchiladas, top with sour cream and grated cheese.
 Cover the dish loosely with foil and bake in the oven for 20 minutes, remove the foil and bake for another 5-10 minutes.

-Top Tips for Making Black Bean Enchiladas
+Top Tips for Making The Best Veggie Enchiladas

 - I use soft, flour tortillas to make these, I find them easier to roll.
 Some recipes call for frying or cooking the tortillas on a griddle before you fill them, I haven’t had much success with that.
 You can use corn or wholemeal tortillas to make this too.